suchov/suchov.github.io/cv.md

 * Developing best practices
 * Ensuring engineering and operations teams are working closely and collaboratively as one team on behalf of the product
+* Build the Continuous Delivery process for the team with continuous deployment, review process
+* Created the program to switch the team to use React and mentor the process
+* Switch the team to using TDD with RSpec & Jest

 <!-- Cloverpop -->